-There are 25 enrolment places provided for the participants in the studies (both regular and extramural).
+There are 17 enrolment places provided for participants in the study programme.

 4. Criteria for Recognition of Knowledge and Skills Acquired prior to Enrolment in the Programme

 Should it be agreed so in advance in the form of a study agreement, the provisions concerning recognition of knowledge and skills acquired prior to enrolment in the present study programme shall be taken, mutatis mutandis, into consideration in recognition of the knowledge and skills deliverable in the course of the programme.